Skip to main content

 What the Committee does not do

-The Committee looks at how rather than why public money has been spent and does not examine the merits of Government policy.
-That role is performed by the relevant Departmental Select Committee.
+The Committee looks at how public money has been spent and does not examine the merits of Government policy.
+That role is performed by the relevant Departmental Select Committee

 The Committee does not look at the spending of individual local authorities, police forces or other local bodies.
 That role is performed by the relevant local auditor and/or elected scrutiny body.